barryclark/jekyll-now/_pages/about.md

 permalink: /about/
 ---

-I'm an engineer experienced in the manufacturing of things, from bulk aluminum to satellite communications hardware.

-Inefficiency and repetition annoy me, so I spend quite a bit of time writing Python and VBA scripts to take care of as many things at work as possible.

-Far from a developer, my interests lie in collecting, presenting, and acting on data.
-You may be surprised at the amount of low hanging fruit just waiting to be exploited at your organization.
+I'm just an engineer with experience in a wide range of manufacturing industries.
+You might be surprised at the similarities that exist whether you're dealing with 30,000 lb ingots of aluminum or $30,000 enterprise modems, but inefficiency is inefficiency.

+Having an interest in Python and VBA has helped make every job I've had easier, and I hope to share some of that knowledge here.
+Most of the tools I use are industry-agnostic; the key is knowing when to use each.
+I'll do my best to explain my thought process through each guide and video so that you can understand the 'why' behind the code.

+Not a developer or data scientist, but my interests do include analyzing, presenting, and acting on data.
+Web development and machine learning occupy my time as a hobby, but I'll gladly reference the work of those much better at it when it helps achieve a goal quickly.

+Feel free to contact me about anything on this site!

 ### Contact Me